Enpass Review 2025: Great for Offline Storage

 Enpass window to share an item

-An easier option would be to set up your subscription on the family plan, which allows up to six members of your family to access all the password data.
+It's easier to share with the family plan, which allows up to six members of your family to access all the password data.
 The main user can add and remove members through the Enpass Family Admin Console and share a family vault through either Wi-Fi or a cloud service.

 Password generator